-Cool off after exploring with a swim at Magnuson’s swimming beach is a lovely place for a post-exploring swim.
+This is just in the summer, of course, but Magnuson’s swimming beach is a lovely place for a post-exploring swim.
 It's guarded weekdays from noon to 7 p.m. and weekends from 11 a.m. to 7 p.m. in the summer.
 Strong swimmers who can pass a swim test can swim out to the platform.

 Also open in the summer, Magnuson Park’s small wading pool is located near the swimming beach and is one of the few wading pools in Seattle that is open daily (it opens June 27; and hours are noon–6:30 p.m. through the summer).

 Near Magnuson’s swimming beach is Kite Hill, one of the best places in the city to fly a kite.
 Kids can start at the top of the grassy hill and catch the breeze as they run down at full speed.